1. About loperamide

 - have had diarrhoea for more than 48 hours

-- have AIDS and your stomach becomes swollen
+- have HIV and your stomach becomes swollen

 - have liver problems

-- have blood in your poo and a temperature (more than 38C) - they may be signs that you have dysentery
+- have blood in your poo and a high temperature – these can be signs of dysentery

 - are trying to get pregnant, are already pregnant or you're breastfeeding

-If you have diarrhoea with IBS, talk to your doctor before taking loperamide if you:
+If you have diarrhoea and IBS, talk to your doctor before taking loperamide if you:

-- are aged 40 years or over and it's some time since your last IBS attack or your symptoms are different this time
+- are aged 40 years or over and it's some time since your last IBS attack, or if your symptoms are different this time

 - have recently had blood in your poo (your poo might be bright red or black)